meteor/meteor/source/packages/server-render.md

 In some cases you want to customize meta tags or something else in your response based in the requested URL, for example, if this is a page with a specific product if you may to include a picture and a description for [social previews](https://www.contentkingapp.com/academy/open-graph/).

-You can extract information from the request using the sink about.
+You can extract information from the request using the `sink` object.

-See one example:

 ```js
 import React from "react";